aharjula/moodle-qtype_stack/doc/en/Developer/Future_plans.md

  * Support for inequalities.
 This includes real intervals and sets of real numbers.
  * Support for the "draw" package.
 * Add support for qtype_stack in Moodle's lesson module.

+## Ideas which have been discussed in the past.

+The following ideas are on hold while we evaluate [JSXGraph](../Installation/JSXGraph.md)
+* GeoGebra input type.
+* Better options for automatically generated plots.
+(Aalto use of tikzpicture?)
+(Draw package?)